 In the resume header, do not write your complete address.
 Just add the location in "City/Country Code" format.
 If you add the full address, you may be subject to discrimination.

 Recruiters will prefer a candidate who is closer to the job location.
 And if your address shows that you live far away, then they might ditch you for a candidate who stays near.

 Although a 1-page resume header is fine in most cases, sometimes you might want to create a resume header on every page of your resume.

 You can easily do this in Word.
 Read the section below.

 Also Read: How to Write a 2-page Resume in 2022?

 If you want to create a resume header in word, we have got some hacks for you.

 - When creating a word resume header, do not use Word's document heading.
 It is not applicant tracking software friendly.

-- You should center your header or put it in the left margin.
+- You should left-align your margin or put it in the center.